 Novel Sensors and Sensing

-This book will focus on the design, development, decoupling, and applications of multi-component torque sensing systems.
+Multi-Component Force Sensing Systems focuses on the design, development, decoupling, and applications of multi-component force sensing systems.
 Force and moment information can be used as feedback to form an automatic control system to accomplish efﬁcient manipulation.
-The origins of force measurement and control can be ...
+The origins of force ...

 Nanosensors are innovative devices that exploit the unique properties exhibited by matter at the nanoscale.
 A growing and exciting field, nanosensors have recently spurred considerable research endeavors across the globe, driving a need for the development of new device concepts and engineering ...

 By Gordon Rees Jones, Joseph W. Spencer

 May 06, 2022

 Advanced Chromatic Monitoring provides a major source of information about the novel approach of chromaticity with examples of how chromaticity may be deployed for various monitoring applications.
 It shows with examples what can be achieved with chromatic methods in producing relevant information ...

 By Marco Ferrero, Roberta Arcidiacono, Marco Mandurrino, Valentina Sola, Nicolò Cartiglia

 July 08, 2021

 The book describes the development of innovative silicon sensors known as ultra-fast silicon detectors for use in the space-time tracking of charge particles.
 The first comprehensive collection of information on the topic, otherwise currently scattered in existing literature, this book presents a ...